activcam/ActivMotion/README.md

 # ActivMotion
-Arduino alarm system with "motion"-like webcontrol
+ESP8266 alarm system with "motion"-like webcontrol
+for use with ActivCam